authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 This document defines Brand Indicators for Message Identification (BIMI), which permits Domain Owners to coordinate with Mail User Agents (MUAs) to display brand-specific Indicators next to properly authenticated messages.

-Due to the amount of spam and forged email on the internet today, many mail receivers wish to clearly identify the sender of authenticated email.
-This has led receivers to build closed systems to manage brand indicators.

 BIMI is an open system that works at internet scale, so that Domain Owners can coordinate with MUAs to display appropriate Indicators.
 BIMI has the added benefit of incentivizing Domain Owners to authenticate their email.

 The approach taken by BIMI is heavily influenced by the approach taken in [DKIM](https://tools.ietf.org/html/rfc6376#section-1), in that BIMI: